re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/MESH_Network_Proposals.md

 	* Ensure each node only relays a message once.
 Perhaps create a circular array that stores an ID for the message.
 Circular so that the oldest message (that has most likely expired long a go), is removed
 	* Each time a message is relayed, increment a counter (that is a part of the message) by 1.
 Once that message exceeds a value, do not re-transmit it
 	* If a node has already received the ACK for a message it is suppose to re-transmit, do not re-transmit the message
+	* Potential issue with multiple Gateways receiving the same message

 * MESH network flow
 	* Sends broadcast to find route, broadcast is received and forwarded until it reaches the Gateway.
 The final route is forwarded back.
 (I think) Each broadcast should have the same air time and preamble length (data sent by gateway may be longer since it sends the routing table)